snarkdotart/snarkcontract/README.md

 contract SnarkERC721 is Ownable, SupportsInterfaceWithLookup, ERC721
 ```

 [Truffle framework](https://www.trufflesuite.com/truffle) and [Ganache](https://www.trufflesuite.com/ganache) are required to run tests on the contracts.
 Contracts from the [openzeppelin](https://openzeppelin.org) library were used during development.
-The secondary sale transactions rely on [OpenSea](https://opensea.io/assets/89secondsatomized) platform.\
+The secondary sale transactions utilize [OpenSea](https://opensea.io/assets/89secondsatomized).\

 Feel free to explore our contracts.
 Most function names are self-explanatory to imply their usage.
 Most of an auxiliary functions were moved to libraries which work with data for each contract individually.
 They are located in the 'snarklibs' folder.\